OvinduWijethunge/Health_Care_Application_Deployement/README.md

 4. templates - This folder contains the HTML template to allow user to enter required detail and displays the predicted diseasess.

-### Running the project in flask API
+### Running the project in FLASK
+type flask run for start your server. (if you want to enable debugger mode just type set FLASK_ENV=development as the first CLI command) <br>
-type flask run for start your server then copy the given url and paste it in your browser. then input valid inputs do predictions.
+then copy the given url and paste it in your browser. <br>
+then input valid inputs do predictions. <br>